 Q: What are Land Trust for Louisiana’s goals?

 Preserve stream-side corridors and other buffer zones and natural areas for habitat protection, water quality improvement, scenic views, wilderness and rural character.

 Protect valuable wildlife habitats, focusing on the most critical needs.

 Conserve agricultural and green areas, including urban, to promote water quality, wildlife habitat, recreation, and natural and cultural heritage.

 Build a coalition of partners including landowners, community groups, municipal officials as well as local, state & federal agencies to achieve the mission and vision.

 Promote stewardship and conservation of natural areas through education and research opportunities.

 Support responsible eco-tourism, recreational opportunities, and other compatible land uses.

-Maintain a strong organization & instill public confidence with a committed board, strategic plan, and policies & procedures.
+Maintain a strong organization & instill public confidence with a committed board, strategic plan, and policies, standards & procedures.